(Updated on: 21.11.2021)

-- Tests can run in a headless browser which is way to launch browsers where they run without actually rendering on the screen.
-This way you can run them even in a command line environment and very fast.
+- Tests can run in a headless browser which is a way to launch browsers in a special mode where they run without actually rendering the UI on the screen.
+This way you can run them much faster in terms of performance and even entirely from the command line.

-Out of the three, we suggest using the third method (Node.js + jsdom) when possible, because it’s much faster than the other two.
-The first and second methods may be more reliable because you’re using the the same exact software which will render your site in real life.
+Out of these three methods, I suggest using the third method (Node.js + jsdom) wherever possible.
+This method is much faster than the other two.
+However, the first and second methods may be more reliable because running bowser related code in the browser might be more reliable.

 Test Tools Types